What is open access?

 Is tax included?

-Tax is not included in the APC.
-If the payer is located in:
+Tax is not applicable unless the payer is located in:

 What should I do if I cannot pay the article processing charge (APC)?